 It is a text for college and university students studying dance composition, improvisation and integrated arts.
-It is also an excellent reference source for dance, physical education, music, theatre and arts education students at secondary school level.
+It is also an excellent reference source for dance, physical education, music, theatre and art education students at the secondary school level.

 This interactive package contains a book, music CD, and companion Web site with these features:

-* 28 improvisational exercises that provide a perspective on the shared characteristics among the arts, leading to inspiration and motivation for dance making.
+- 28 improvisational exercises that provide a perspective on the shared characteristics of the arts, leading to inspiration and motivation for dance making.